mwenell/languageSelector/README.md

 - data-languages="[LANGUAGE LIST]" is a list of all supported languages separated by ",", e.g. data-languages="en,fi,sv"
    Notice: You must have text version of all language depended elements for each languages
 - data-debug="[1|0]" will activate in debug mode logging to console, data-debug="1" will activate debug logging
-- src="/language/language.js" is the URL to the javascript library file
+- src="/language/language.js" is the URL to the javascript library file.
 Notice: This library needs only this one language.js file to be included as first child of body tag.
 Do not add this line at the end of body or middle.

 # Language Versions of Text
 Use lang attribute in your HTML to mark different language version in your HTML.
 See example below and in example.html file to see how it works.